 He taught them the proper way to use a bayonet, proper formations, and maintenance.
 This training resulted in the finest army America had ever seen.

 When Spring came, there was a new perspective on the war.
 France was now allied with the colonies, and Saratoga had turned the war to favor the Americans.

 Washington was reinforced with General Charles Lee, who had recently returned from being a British captive, and a young Frenchman named Marquis de Lafayette.

 With American resolve at its peak and Britain in a position of vulnerability, General George Washington wanted to strike.

 When the British moved out of Philadelphia, Washington entered the city and placed Benedict Arnold in command.
 He began to send small regiments to harass the British on their march and guess correctly that General Henry Clinton would take the southerly route towards New York and planned so.

-However, when General George Washington ordered a council of war not all agreed with him.
+However, when General George Washington ordered a council of war, not all agreed with him.
 General Charles Lee believed that it was not necessary to attack the British and risk a decisive battle.
-He believed that with France entering the war that the British would eventually give up.
+He believed that with France entering the war, the British would eventually give up.

 Due to the Franco-American Alliance, Britain no longer considered the rebels the main threat but rather the French.
 They decided to abandon Philadelphia and move more to a defensive position in the North.

 In May of 1778, General Henry Clinton received his orders to march back from Philadelphia to New York.
 Upon arrival, he was to send 5,000 of his troops to the West Indies for offensive operations against the French; 3,000 men were sent to the Southern Colonies, and the rest were to stay in New York.

 Intelligence had reported that the French sent a fleet and 4,000 men for the Americas under Admiral d'Estaing, but they did not know where he would land.